Skip to Main Content

 Studio & Incentive Knowledge

 ADs familiar with TIS Studios, RCN Studios, and Caracol Studios in Bogotá.
-They understand Proimágenes Colombia film incentives including the CINA tax credit and coordinate efficiently with local film commissions.
+They know Proimágenes Colombia film incentives including the CINA tax credit and set up efficiently with local film commissions.

 03.